gderoo/self_driving_car/Project 5 - Vehicle Detection/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I used the features described above.
-To further optimize the performance, the SVM was used on features which were scaled across training images.
-I also used a GridSearch on the C parameter, with an locally optimal value found for 0.01 (optimal value could be lower, but we were afraid to overfit).
+To further optimize the performance,

+* the SVM was trained on features which were scaled across training images
+* I also used a GridSearch on the C parameter, with an locally optimal value found for 0.01 (optimal value could be lower, but we were afraid to overfit)

 Here are some example of false positives: